Yehuda-blip/ShekelTest/README.md

 Notes on running the benchmark:

 This program uses an already existing TestDB setup on localhost.
 You can find a hard-coded connection string in the `OnConfiguring` method in the `ShekelTestEntityModel` class source - I wasn't going to pretend that I'm configuring a secure application (as you will see, the connection string uses `Integrated Security` and does not actually hold any secrets).
 At any rate, the updated `SQL` script and the location of the connection string should be enough to easily set up a mock database that this program can handle.

+## Shekel test part 2

+This was to do some winforms work.
+I must say that sending a solution by mail to be ran on my machine is sketchy as hell.
+I did this part on an ec2 instance far far away in hopes that whatever malware was in the compiled files couldn't get to me...